JermSmith/TDGame/README.md

 # TDGame
-This is a side project for the sake of creativity.
+A project for the sake of creativity.